ZipCodeCore/PyHTTP-Flask/README.md

 ## Add two pages to Flask App

 The first page should be a simple HTML page that displays a message to the user.
 The second page should be a simple form that accepts a user's name and email address.
-When the user submits the form, the data should be sent to the server and displayed on the page.
+When the user submits the form, the data should be sent to the server and displayed on the form page.

 ```python
 from flask import Flask, render_template, request